 It’s a fascinating spectacle!
 You set off from the waterfall and continue down the ravine of the Nymphs to discover the old watermills.
 One of the most enjoyable walks on Kythira.

 This village, founded after the destruction of Paleohora, is an architectural marvel.
 You’ll see the ruins of a Venetian castle, churches and houses dating from the late 15th century.

 Avlemonas by the sea

 This little port could have been plucked straight out of the Cyclades.
-Besides having a swim in the nearby bays off the picturesque beaches, you can also take a look at the marvelous old Kavalini mansion with its sundial.
+Besides having a swim in the bays near the picturesque beaches, you can also take a look at the marvellous old Kavalini mansion with its sundial.

 - Kapsali and the twin bays